 ROBERT FOWLER PARK: Park is open.

-GENEVA CITY COUNCIL MEETING: Meetings are being held at the community on N Iris street until further notice.
+GENEVA CITY COUNCIL MEETING: Meetings are being held at the community center on N Iris street until further notice.

 All other services are available as usual.